 Dr. Shelton's publications have appeared in a range of journals, including the International Journal of Qualitative Studies in Education, Qualitative Inquiry, Qualitative Research Journal, GLQ: A Journal of Lesbian and Gay Studies, Teaching and Teacher Education, Sex Education, and Literacy Research: Theory, Method, and Practice, in addition to a variety of book chapters.
 Additionally, Dr. Shelton has a couple of books out.
 One is a co-edited volume titled Feminism and Intersectionality in Academia: Women's Narratives and Experiences in Higher Education, and the other is Narratives of Hope and Grief in Higher Education.
 A new book will be published in late 2020 or early 2021.

-Dr. Shelton will serve as the newly elected Program Co-Chair for the AERA Queer Studies SIG and Treasurer for the AERA Arts-based Research SIG through 2022.
-She has previously served as the Chair of the AERA Division D (Measurement and Research Methodology) Committee on Equity and Inclusion, Secretary/Treasurer of the AERA Queer Studies SIG, Vice Chair of the National Council of Teachers of English's Genders and Sexualities Equality Alliance, Co-Chair of the Literacy Research Association's Gender and Sexualities ICG, and Membership Co-Chair for the AERA Queer Studies SIG.
+Dr. Shelton serves as Program Co-Chair both for AERA Division D: Section 3, Qualitative Research and for the AERA Queer Studies SIG and Treasurer for the AERA Arts-based Research SIG through 2022.
+She has previously served as the Chair of the AERA Division D Committee on Equity and Inclusion, Secretary/Treasurer of the AERA Queer Studies SIG, Vice Chair of the National Council of Teachers of English's Genders and Sexualities Equality Alliance, Co-Chair of the Literacy Research Association's Gender and Sexualities ICG, and Membership Co-Chair for the AERA Queer Studies SIG.